Eight Common Cybersecurity And Data Risk Mistakes?

-Eight Common Cybersecurity And Data Risk Mistakes?**

 Bring your own device

-BYOD is popular with employees and offers cost savings for companies, however, it puts heavy stress on security infrastructure.
+BYOD is popular with employees and offers cost savings for companies, however, it puts heavy stress on the security infrastructure.
 It is harder to protect the system when there are thousands of diverse types of devices running different operating systems and security patches.
 About 70% of all companies believe that data breach is a significant risk with BYOD whilst about 50% are concerned about malware.

 The issue of inadequate training comes up at almost every cyber security discussion.
 The challenge here is the rapid pace of technological advancement which means that training materials need to be refreshed on an ongoing basis and then disseminated.